3D printer in operation — these machines could be banned under proposed legislation in WA, CA, NY, and CO

 Backdoor National Regulation

-WA + CA + NY represent roughly 20-25% of the U.S. by GDP and population.
-If these three states pass these laws, every printer manufacturer worldwide would need to comply to sell in those markets — effectively creating a national regulation without national debate.
+WA + CA + NY + CO represent a massive share of the U.S. by GDP and population.
+If these four states pass these laws, every printer manufacturer worldwide would need to comply to sell in those markets — effectively creating a national regulation without national debate.

-Three states are pushing legislation that would fundamentally change how 3D printers work in America.
-These bills require printers to run government-approved "blocking software," create state-maintained rosters of approved printer models, and impose civil penalties up to $25,000 for non-compliance.
+Four states are pushing legislation that would fundamentally change how 3D printers work in America.
+These bills require printers to run government-approved "blocking software," create state-maintained rosters of approved printer models, impose civil penalties up to $25,000 for non-compliance, and in Colorado's case, make it a felony to even possess digital design files.

-As Adafruit has pointed out: once Washington, New York, and California pass these laws, that's roughly 20-25% of the country by GDP and population.
+As Adafruit has pointed out: once Washington, New York, California, and Colorado pass these laws, that's a massive share of the country by GDP and population.
 Every manufacturer would be forced to comply with these requirements to stay in business — effectively making this a nationwide regulation through the back door.

 It doesn't matter if you're pro or anti-gun.
 The state should prosecute people who make illegal things — not add useless surveillance software on every tool in every classroom, library, and garage in the country.